 Applied mathematics research

-In mathematics, dynamics is the study of systems in which a function describes the time dependence of a point in a geometrical space.
+In mathematics, dynamical systems theory is the study of systems in which a function describes the time dependence of a point in a geometrical space.

-Our research in this area covers a range of topics including heteroclinic cycles, vortices, systems with multiple time-scales, intrinsic excitability, volume diffusion and the geometry of chaos.
+Our research in this area covers a range of topics including heteroclinic cycles, intrinsic excitability, systems with multiple timescales, volume diffusion and the geometry of chaos.